-This reasoning does not necessarily extend to BDOTs, in which another party has the right to withdraw all income (including capital gains) from a trust.
+This reasoning does not necessarily extend to BDOTs, in which another party has the right to withdraw all income (including capital gains) from a trust, rather than having the ability to withdraw all trust assets (as was the case under the facts of Letter Ruling 202022002).
 In that situation, the party would not necessarily be treated as the owner of the entire trust, and the IRS might take the position that Rev. Rul.
 85-13 applies only if the deemed owner is treated as the deemed owner of the entire trust.